kazaamjt/BlogContent/base/part_1.md

 - Change the network settings
 - Update the server

-Finaly, when thsese are done, let's enable SSH.
+When these are done, let's enable SSH.
 Open Powershell and check what the server is called:

 ```Powershell